North Korean athletes will compete at Winter Olympics

 Moscow visit

-Russia's Deputy Foreign Minister Igor Morgulov said he did not rule out the possibility that a North Korean delegation could visit Moscow ahead of next month's Games.
+Russian Deputy Foreign Minister Igor Morgulov said he did not rule out the possibility that a North Korean delegation could visit Moscow ahead of next month's Games.

-"I do not exclude contacts with a delegation from Pyongyang on inter-MFA [Ministry of Foreign Affairs] channels in Moscow before the start of the Olympic Games," Morgulov said in an interview with Russia's state-run TASS news agency published Saturday.
+"I do not exclude contacts with a delegation from Pyongyang on inter-MFA (Ministry of Foreign Affairs) channels in Moscow before the start of the Olympic Games," Morgulov said in an interview with Russia's state-run TASS news agency published Saturday.

 Morgulov said that the main focus of any meetings would be on bilateral issues.
 He added that the recent talks between the two Koreas indicated that tensions would be reduced during the Winter Olympics.